 her.
 He told me he had no intention of telling her to call me.
 Said it was my

 problem, not his.
-It's been eight years since my little girl spoke to me."
+It's been eight years since my little girl has spoken to me."

 "I guess her Dad just didn't want her to understand."